MyadaRoshdi/P6/README.md

  ## Conclusion

-However EKF is not the best for the non-linear motion prediction, it's already beed used in distance prediction and cruise control in cars.
+However EKF is not the best for the non-linear motion prediction, it's already been used in distance prediction and cruise control in cars.